BlueNetCat/BlueNetCatAccio4.github.io/README.md

-# BlueNetCat - Acció 4
-## Valorització de dades marítimes
+# BlueNetCat - Acció 4: Valorització de dades marítimes
 Website for development and demonstrations of web apps for the BlueNetCat.
+## Network app
+Visualize all the partners of the BlueNetCat here: https://bluenetcataccio4.github.io/Network/